 Western Michigan University helps many students prepare for entrance into premiere medical and dental schools.
 The University's biomedical sciences program is designed to produce highly qualified candidates for professional programs and to prepare students for careers in health and medical research, monitoring and treatment.

-Specifically, WMU's biomedical sciences program:
+Specifically, WMU's biomedical sciences program will prepare you for:

 Beyond the classroom